 The Afinia L301 is a high-resolution printer that prints high-quality labels.
 It prints the best quality out of the three reviewed.
 It is also able to print up to 6 inches wide making it ideal for large color labels.

 The Afinia L301 color label printer utilizes two separate ink cartridges (tricolor and a black pigment ink cartridge) to produce vivid colors.
 Using a two-cartridge system reduces your ink price per label when compared to one tri-color ink cartridge.

 One disadvantage of this printer is that it prints significantly slower compared to the other two printers.
 The quality is outstanding, but the trade-off of print speed may hold back your projects.

 |Ink Costs||Starting at $49.95|

-If you require less than a couple hundred of black and white labels a month, you best bet is to stick with sheet labels on a laser or inkjet printer.
-If you need more labels, it’s recommend to use thermal labels as they are more economical.
+If you require less than a couple hundred of black and white labels a month, your best bet is to stick with sheet labels on a laser or inkjet printer.
+If you need more labels, it’s recommended to use thermal labels as they are more economical.

-If you need less than a few hundred labels a month, the Primera LX500 is a good option to product color labels.
+If you need less than a few hundred labels a month, the Primera LX500 is a good option for product color labels.
 Color labels with lots of ink coverage with about 500+ labels a month, the Epson TM-C3500 is the best value.
-If you require extremely high quality labels at an entry level price point, the Afinia L301 is a good choice.
+If you require extremely high-quality labels at an entry-level price point, the Afinia L301 is a good choice.